CIG-GitHub/py-vector/docs/design-philosophy.md

 - Avoid implicit magic or hidden transformations.
 - If a feature can be built from existing pieces, it probably should be.

-Jib's strength comes from being small, predictable, and easy to reason about.
+Serif's strength comes from being small, predictable, and easy to reason about.

 ---